-Pennsylvania's BrainSTEPS (Strategies Teaching Educators, Parents, and Students) Brain Injury School Re-Entry Consulting Program is in its 8th year of assisting school districts in creating educational plans for students following an acquired brain injury.
-Annually in Pennsylvania, approximately 4,000 children sustain moderate to severe traumatic brain injuries (TBI), which are significant enough to require hospitalization.
-Each year, over 20,000 children sustain concussions (mild TBIs) in Pennsylvania.
+Pennsylvania's BrainSTEPS (Strategies Teaching Educators, Parents, and Students) Brain Injury School Re-Entry Consulting Program is in its 9th year of assisting school districts.
+Annually in PA, approximately 4,000 children sustain moderate to severe traumatic brain injuries (TBI), which are significant enough to require hospitalization and over 20,000 children sustain concussions (mild TBIs).
 Many students return to school with lingering effects that impact classroom performance.
 BrainSTEPS has been designed to consult with school teams and families in the development and delivery of educational services for students who have experienced any type of acquired brain injury.
-To date, BrainSTEPS has provided training and consultation to thousands of students in Pennsylvania.
+To date, BrainSTEPS has provided training and consultation to thousands of students and hundreds of schools in Pennsylvania.

-To make a student referral to the BrainSTEPS Program, click on "Make a Referral to BrainSTEPS" link at the top right side of the page, then click "Online," or contact the Program Coordinator listed below.
+To make a student referral to the BrainSTEPS Program, click on "Make a Referral to BrainSTEPS" link at the top of the page.

 Brenda Eagan Brown, M.Ed., CBIS